drblallo/AsyncQueue/README.md

 As an example you may need to call make on the current directory, and then, if it the target has been built, call ./build/bin/test.
 If make failed you wish to see its output, otherwise you only want to see the one created by the tests.

 A solution would be to write an external script and then manually open the output, but this is annoying.
 Another one is to write a script in pure vimscript but this prevents Vim to operate until make has compleated his task, and it could take a while.
-With Async Queue you can solve the problem in a few line.
-Just define a function as follow
+With Async Queue you can solve the problem in just a few lines.
+Define a function as follow

 ```vim
 function!
 MakeAndTest()